Plans fail without good advice.

 3. Be specific.

 Give your plans a specific time and place of execution.
 If you want to write a story (which usually takes time), include in your work plan where and when you exactly do it.
-Write down specific date and place.
+Write down a specific date and place.
 This helps you build urgency and mindfulness of your project.

 Plans fail when and if you let it.
 You are capable of defeating procrastination by being honest with your self.
 Just make plans and execute them without excuses.
 That’s it.
 You are in your own way of achieving your biggest goals in life.